anu-gtb/falcon_hack/README.md

 # falcon_hack

 # Introduction
-This is a streamlit web app developed which pick outs mistakes in a text given by user as input.
+This is a streamlit study tutor web app which pick outs mistakes in a text given by user as input.
 This web app is basically made for students to guide them and helps them with their grammatical knowledge, correctness in their general knowledge, etc.

 # Goal
 The goal of this project is to enhance a student's subject knowledge and writing skills.